devxiongmao/truckin-along/docs/user_journeys/trucking_company_marking_delivery_complete.md

 ## Opportunities

-- **XMDEV-363**: Improve error messaging to explain what was incorrect (e.g., “Odometer reading must be higher than starting value”)
 - **XMDEV-362**: If the delivery is not eligible for completion (e.g., shipments still open), disable or hide the `Mark Complete` button until criteria are met

 ---

 ## Outcome

 At the end of the journey, the user successfully marked the delivery as complete, making the truck available for reassignment and triggering backend actions like maintenance checks.
-While generally efficient, the experience could be improved by refining the odometer input flow and enhancing error clarity.